fwitte/TESPy_teaching_exergy/book/index.md

-# Teaching Exergy using TESPy
+# THE Almighty Book of Applied Thermal Engineering